Fiat Seicento: Engines

 The Seicento was available with two engines: the old 899 cc Overhead valve 29 kW engine used in early base S and SX models (which was removed from West European markets due to emissions regulations), and the 1,108 cc FIRE 40 kW and used in the Sporting version since launch).
 Both used single point injection.

 The latter was fitted universally with multi point fuel injection from 2001, replacing the old 899 cc unit due to the tightening emission regulations.

 Elettra

 Until 2005, Fiat also produced a battery-electric version of the Seicento called the Seicento Elettra.
 Originally produced in serial quantities in Italy from 1996 to 1998, production moved to Poland for the remaining years where it was built to order.
 The Seicento Elettra featured a 30 kW three-phase asynchronous electric motor powered by eighteen 12V lead-acid batteries in the engine bay and beneath the rear seats.

 The Seicento Elettra's top speed was 100 km/h and its range was 90 km.

 Tuning

 German tuner Novitec created a special edition of the Fiat Seicento, adding a turbocharger and six speed gearbox to the little car.
 The German tuner is able to extract 74 kW from the 1,108 cc FIRE engine.
-Other tuners include the venerable Giannini company, who produced an aggressive bodykit and also considered installing a 1.6 litre engine.
+Other tuners include the Giannini company, who produced an aggressive bodykit and also considered installing a 1.6 litre engine.